 The Southeastern Council of Foundations (SECF) is one of the nation’s largest regional associations of grantmakers, serving more than 330 of the most dynamic foundations and corporate giving programs in the South.
 SECF works in partnership with members in 11 Southeastern states to serve, strengthen, promote and champion the South’s philanthropic voice and infrastructure through engaging programming, leadership development training, access to unique resources and invaluable connections.
 By encouraging insightful philanthropic collaboration, SECF creates opportunities to increase the region’s grantmaking impact and empower transformational community change.

 The Foundation Review is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards, and those who work with them implementing programs.
-It provides rigorous research and writing, presented in an accessible style.
 Our mission is to share evaluation results, tools, and knowledge about the philanthropic sector in order to improve the practice of grantmaking, yielding greater impact and innovation.
-The Foundation Review is a hybrid journal, with a mix of subscriber-only and open-access content.
-The journal is published by the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
-Subscribe.
+The Foundation Review is published quarterly and is a hybrid journal, with a mix of subscriber-only and open-access content.
+The journal is published by the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University

 The Kresge Foundation is a $3.5 billion private, national foundation that works to expand opportunities in America’s cities through grantmaking and social investing in arts and culture, education, environment, health, human services and community development in Detroit.